Pranitha19/YardProProject/README.md

 # YardProProject
 ## WebApp Name:
-GreenRoute
+YardPro
 ## WebApp Description:
-GreenRoute is a full-stack web application designed to manage customer bookings, service scheduling, and internal employee routing for a modern lawn care business.
+YardPro is a full-stack web application designed to manage customer bookings, service scheduling, and internal employee routing for a modern lawn care business.
 It solves the inefficiency of manual scheduling and communication by providing distinct interfaces for Customers and Admin/Management.
 Customers can quickly request and track services, while Admins can manage the service catalog, assign tasks to employees, and track billing status, ensuring an efficient "green route" for all services

 ## WebApp Functions & Pages: